 - burning fuel in houses for heating or cooking

 - emissions from power generation

-Events which include bonfires and firework displays, such as bonfire night and Diwali, can result in temporary rises in pollution.
+Events that include bonfires and firework displays, such as bonfire night and Diwali, can result in temporary rises in pollution.
 Some people are also exposed to air pollution through their jobs.
-Heating, cooking, candles and incense are also sources of smoke and particles (WHO guidelines for indoor air pollution).
+Heating, cooking, candles and incense are also sources of smoke and particles.
+Read more about indoor air pollution.

 Inhaling any smoke is harmful, so it’s best to avoid breathing in bonfire smoke or smoke from other sources.
 Smoke from burning a range of materials can irritate your airways, your skin and eyes.
-Breathing in the smoke can make you cough or wheeze, feel breathless or produce more phlegm or have pains in your chest.
+Breathing in smoke can make you cough or wheeze, feel breathless or produce more phlegm or have pains in your chest.
 Tiny particles in smoke can also pass deep into the lungs and into your bloodstream increasing the risk of heart attacks and strokes.

 Our noses are also very sensitive to odours and can detect chemicals in the air in levels which aren’t a risk to health.
 Some conditions like allergies can make the nose more sensitive.
 Such odours can be unpleasant and affect wellbeing, causing anxiety.
 This can lead to symptoms such as nausea, headaches or dizziness.

 If you’re concerned about your symptoms after breathing in any smoke, call NHS 111 or get medical advice.